bitdefender/hypervinject-poc/README.md

 # HyperVinject

-This PoC injects a shellcode inside a user-mode process running in a Hyper-V child partition.
+This PoC injects code inside a user-mode process running in a Hyper-V child partition.
 The injection is performed from the root partition, and it requires admin privileges.

 Note that the root partition already has complete control over the running child partition; as a result, HyperVinject does not break any security boundary.